 Often dubbed the Napa of the North, the Okanagan Wine Valley began its storied history in 1931, with the opening of its first winery, Calona Vineyards.
-Since then, separate sub-regions, soil conditions and micro-climates have created the perfect growing environment to support more than 170 licensed wineries, producing everything from merlot to chardonnay.
-Closest to Casa Colina, the Okanagan Falls area is home to 14 wineries, with over 80 more within a half hour north (The Naramata Bench and Summerland) or south (Black Sage Bench and The Golden Mile) of the Inn.
+Since then, separate sub-regions, soil conditions and micro-climates have created the perfect growing environment to support more than 220 licensed wineries, producing everything from merlot to chardonnay.
+Closest to Casa Colina, the Okanagan Falls area is home to 14 wineries (www.theheartofwinecountry.ca), with over 100 more within a short drive north (Penticton, The Naramata Bench and Summerland) or south (Black Sage Bench, Golden Mile and Osoyoos).
 Following are some of our favourites:

 Kaleden & Okanagan Falls…

 Named for the actual blasting of a nearby church in 1929, this quirky vineyard is serious about its selection of fine wines, from pinot to merlot

 More than a premier boutique winery, Liquidity is also part gallery, part bistro.
 Sip a glass of award-winning Chardonnay while dining on locally sourced cuisine surrounded by eclectic art

 With its distinction of 47 years of continuous grape production by one family, this scenic winery overlooking Vaseux Lake uses 100 percent estate-grown grapes to craft its vintages, including their signature pinot noir